lailiel/12-Employee-Tracker/README.md

 Fulfilling any of the following can add up to 20 points to your grade.
 Note that the highest grade you can achieve is still 100:

-* Application allows users to update employee managers (2 points).
+* Application allows users to update employee managers (2 points).---------------

 * Application allows users to view employees by manager (2 points).